 Input data and census data is reviewed to determine if all required fields are complete and to verify data validity (Control 9.2).
-Ad hoc changes to participant data must be authorized and documented (Control 9.6).

 Information that is received is reconciled with existing database and prior year information by the engagement team member designated as the "doer".
 The reconciliation to prior year information and updated database is reviewed by the engagement team member designated as the "checker".
 Any discrepancies are resolved.
-The finalized database is utilized by the valuation systems - Proval and Wystar

-(OPEVs and DBVAL).
-These systems are designed to value DB and OPEB plans, and parameters are defined by the end user.
+The finalized database is utilized by the valuation systems - Proval and Wystar (OPEVs and DBVAL).
+These system are designed to value DB and OPEB plans, and parameters are defined by the end user.
 The doer generates test cases for individual review by the doer and checker.
 Any discrepancies between test case actual and expected results are resolved.
 Results for the total plan are generated and reviewed by the checker.
 The results are imported by the doer into the workpaper template that generates a report.
 The workpapers and generated report are reviewed by the checker.

-Work programs have been developed and are completed by an associate to determine if each required step is performed.
+Work programs have been developed and are completed by an analyst and checked and reviewed to determine if each required step is performed.